stormshield/stormshield-ELK/syslog-ng/README.md

 * Copy `syslog-stormshield-configuration.conf` file in your _Syslog-ng_ configuration path ( Default: _/etc/syslog-ng/conf.d/_)

 ## Deploy syslog-ng with docker-compose
-* Create a directory to host your docker-compose configuration file
+* Create a directory to host your docker-compose configuration file.
+Put inside the docker-compose.yml
 * Inside the directory created before, create a directory named "config.d" and put the "syslog-stormshield-configuration.conf" inside.
 Don't forget to modify the file following instructions above.
 * Start container with
   ```bash